 ProtoSounds® is equipped with a microprocessor, that, depending on the amount of memory it is allotted, allows the user to utilize several remotely activated functions.
 In the simplest terms, ProtoSounds® has its own "Computer" controlling these functions.
-In fact, the power of this microprocessor is the same as that of a 286 desktop computer!
 In order to access many of these remotely controlled functions, the user must be in the RESET state to do so.
 RESET is entered anytime power to the locomotive has been off for more than 3 to 5 seconds.
 When the engine first enters RESET, the microprocessor initiates a system check to determine if the system, transformer and engine are operating correctly.
 This takes approximately 2.2 seconds during which you will hear the engine's compressor sounds begin.
 In order for ProtoSounds® to properly initiate the system check, do not advance the transformer throttle past 10 volts when you first enter RESET, wait for the compressor sounds to begin and then slowly turn the transformer throttle to the off position and then back on again to enter the forward phase.
 Interrupting the power too quickly may cause the system to re-enter RESET (signaled by two dings of the bell).
 Should this happen, wait longer before interrupting the power to enter the Forward phase.